 Janalyn Voigt builds an exciting world, tranquil on the surface but filled with danger, ancient enemies, and a prophecy yet to be fulfilled.
 DawnSinger leads you into a land only imagined in dreams.
 I can’t wait to read the second book in the Tales of Faeraven trilogy.
 Lisa Grace, best-selling author of the Angel in the Shadows series.

-Reviews of DawnSinger
+First Paragraphs of DawnSinger

 A crosswind caught Kai’s wingabeast as lightning flared too near.
 Shrilling, the winged horse tilted in flight, and Kai’s stomach lurched.
 A gust snatched the hood from his head and roared in his ears.
 He blinked to clear the stinging rain that drove into his eyes.
 Thunder boomed like a timpani, shaking the air.
 Flecht shuddered beneath him, and Kai placed a calming hand on his wingabeast’s straining neck.
 He did not like this long flight through the wild night any better than did Flecht.